-Second step of the test was to deform the specimens under deviatoric stress.
-For that purpose, three specimens were subjected to three confining stresses of 1, 2 and 3 MPa.
-The axial stress was increased until the failure load level of the sample was reached.
+Second step of the test was to deform the samples under deviatoric stress.
+For that purpose, eight samples were subjected to confining stresses of 1-5 MPa.
+The tests were performed under strain control and loaded until the failure load level of the sample was reached.
 During the tests gas was injected in axial direction for permeability measurement.